Agoric/documentation/main/ertp/guide/PursesAndPayments.md

     ```
 - [`issuer.claim(payment, optAmount)`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-claim-payment-optamount)
   - Transfer all assets from the `payment` to a returned new `payment`
-    and burn the original.
-No other references to the argument `payment` survive, so
+    and delete the original from the `issuer`'s records.
+Any references to the old
-    the new `payment` is the exclusive one.
+    `payment` outside the `issuer` will still exist, but if anyone attempts to use the
+    old `paymen`t, an error is thrown.

     If `optAmount` is
     present, the `payment` balance must be equal to it or it throws
     an error.
 If `payment` is a promise, the operation proceeds after it resolves.
   - ```js